supervisely/docs/data-organization/Annotation-JSON-format/06_Supervisely_format_videos.md

 Fields definitions:

-- `objects` - dictionary, where the key is a unique string, generated in [https://app.supervise.ly](https://app.supervise.ly/) to set correspondence of current object in annotation, and values are unique integer ID corresponding to the current object
+- `objects` - dictionary, where the key is a unique string, generated inside Supervisely environment to set correspondence of current object in annotation, and values are unique integer ID corresponding to the current object
-- `figures` - dictionary, where the key is a unique string, generated in [https://app.supervise.ly](https://app.supervise.ly/) to set correspondence of object on current frame in annotation, and values are unique integer ID corresponding to the current frame
+- `figures` - dictionary, where the key is a unique string, generated inside Supervisely environment to set correspondence of object on current frame in annotation, and values are unique integer ID corresponding to the current frame
-- `videos` - dictionary, where the key is unique string, generated in [https://app.supervise.ly](https://app.supervise.ly/) to set correspondence of video in annotation, and value is a unique integer ID corresponding to the current video
+- `videos` - dictionary, where the key is unique string, generated inside Supervisely environment to set correspondence of video in annotation, and value is a unique integer ID corresponding to the current video
-- `tags` - dictionary, where the keys are unique strings, generated in [https://app.supervise.ly](https://app.supervise.ly/) to set correspondence of tag on current frame in annotation, and values are a unique integer ID corresponding to the current tag
+- `tags` - dictionary, where the keys are unique strings, generated inside Supervisely environment to set correspondence of tag on current frame in annotation, and values are a unique integer ID corresponding to the current tag